andreyto/pgp-par/README.md

 Please cite this article if you use this software [[PMID:24470574](http://bioinformatics.oxfordjournals.org/content/early/2014/02/14/bioinformatics.btu051.long)].

+### Funding

+National Science Foundation awards (EF-0949047 and 1048199), and XSEDE allocation (DEB100001) on the Texas Advanced Computing Center Ranger.

 ### The significance of proteogenomic annotation

 Our pipeline is a tool for improving the existing genomic annotations